alexhaydock/blog.infected.systems/content/posts/2024-12-18-working-around-macos-and-ios-rdnss-expiry-bug/index.md

 We can fix this by extending the default lifetime for RDNSS advertisements in the config for our router advertisement daemon.

-In my configs, I extend this to 604800 seconds.
-That's quite a substantial increase over the default of around 900 seconds, but changing DNS servers probably isn't something that home users are doing very often, and it's long enough to cover a device which might be in a low power state for several days before being woken back up.
+In my configs, I extend this to 604800 seconds (or 1 week).
+That's quite a substantial increase over the default of around 1800 seconds, but changing DNS servers probably isn't something that home users are doing very often, and it's long enough to cover a device which might be in a low power state for several days before being woken back up.

 ## The Fix - `rad`